 On June 1, 2020, we acquired 100% of the outstanding equity of F&G for approximately \$2.7 billion.
 In connection with the Merger, we issued approximately 24 million shares of FNF common stock and paid approximately \$1.8 billion in cash to former holders of F&G ordinary and preferred shares.
-Additionally, we accrued \$132 million as a liability to the Kingstown Dissenters, who are former owners of F&G common stock.
-For more information related to the Dissenting Shareholders, refer to Note H Commitments and Contingencies.
+On August 26, 2020, we issued an additional 1 million shares of FNF common stock and paid approximately \$100 million in cash to Kingfishers, LP., Kingstown Partners Master, LTD., Kingstown Partners II, LP., Kingstown 1740 Fund, LP. and Ktown, LP. (collectively the "Kingstown Dissenters"), who are former owners of F&G common stock.
+For more information related to the Kingstown Dissenters, refer to Note H Commitments and Contingencies.
 At closing, all outstanding shares of F&G common stock, excluding shares associated with the liability to former owners, were converted into the right to receive the Merger Consideration (as defined in the Merger Agreement).
 Additionally, each outstanding F&G Option and F&G Phantom unit was cancelled and converted into options to purchase FNF common stock and phantom units denominated in FNF common stock, and each outstanding warrant to purchase F&G common stock was converted into the right to purchase and receive upon exercise \$8.18 in cash and .0833 shares of FNF common stock.
-At closing, our subsidiaries' ownership of F&G common and preferred shares was converted into approximately 7 million shares of FNF common stock, which are reflected as treasury shares in the Condensed Consolidated Financial Statements as of June 30, 2020.
+At closing, our subsidiaries' ownership of F&G common and preferred shares was converted into approximately 7 million shares of FNF common stock, which are reflected as treasury shares in the Condensed Consolidated Financial Statements as of September 30, 2020.